 How would you define a comfy bedroom?

 Hollister: We’re wildly low key with bedroom needs.
-I had a twin bed until I was 25 (smallest NYC studio apartments ever) and Porter spent the summers sleeping (like a log) on my LOVE SEAT.
+In my old studio apartment, I had a twin bed until I was 25, and Porter spent the summers sleeping on my LOVE SEAT.
 She’s 5’11”.
 Linen duvet covers are great, though.
 The subtle scratchiness that eventually gives way to complete softness is wonderful.
 We get ours from Hawkins New York and SeaMe Linen.

 Stairs: painted by Hollister.